Eric Bana: 2011–present: Career progression

 In 2011, Bana played ex-CIA operative Erik Heller in the action thriller Hanna, starring alongside Saoirse Ronan and Cate Blanchett.
 The film became a success for Bana as it opened at number two at the United States box office.
 Several media outlets praised Bana's performance, with one critic describing it as having "a note of haunted soulfulness".
 A year later, Bana starred in the Deadfall, a crime drama that follows two siblings who decide to fend for themselves after a failed casino heist.
 According to Metacritic, the film gained "mixed or average reviews, but Andrew O'Hehir of Salon magazine enjoyed Bana's "charismatic stone-cold killer character".

 Bana portrayed Lieutenant Commander Erik S. Kristensen in Lone Survivor (2013).
 He said, "Pete Berg [the director] and I nearly worked together many, many years ago before anyone knew who I was and we stayed in contact [...] he called me and told me he was making the film and would like me to play the mission commander Kristensen, I just jumped at the chance.
 I love the story.
 I thought it could potentially make a compelling movie and I knew that Pete was the right person for the job".
 Upon release, Lone Survivor grossed US$154.8 million at the worldwide box office.
 Variety magazine thought that Bana was well cast, and critic Mick LaSelle praised the actors for being "convincing in their humanity, agony and ferocity".
 Bana then appeared in the thriller Closed Circuit (2013), alongside Rebecca Hall, as a lawyer, defending a Turkish man accused of planning a terrorist attack in London.
-Upon release, the Chicago Reader critic thought Bana and Hall lacked chemistry, and NPR's reviewer wrote that Bana had a "consistently clenched jaw and inconsistent slippage into Aussie diction."
+Upon release, the Chicago Reader critic thought Bana and Hall lacked chemistry.